 • Over 90% felt they were supervised by someone who was competent to do so.

 • Just over 80% said they were very or fairly confident that their job would help them learn what they needed to at this stage of their training.

 The GMC will work with those who train doctors, including managers and medical directors to bring about further improvements and change.

-Niall Dickson, Chief Executive of the General Medical Council,
+Niall Dickson, Chief Executive of the General Medical Council, said:

 'Almost 98% of doctors in training have told us about their experiences and we are greatly encouraged by the continued increase in satisfaction with their training.

 'We have been doing this survey for a number of years and we know the value it has for employers and those responsible for training our future doctors.
 Doctors in training provide frontline care to patients so it is vital that we use these results to make sure their training environment continues to improve and to be safe for patients.'